Lift-off for latest Landsat mission

 The entire 40-year image archive is open and free.
 Scientists around the globe exploit the information in myriad ways - from monitoring the health of crops and the status of volcanoes, to measuring the growth of cities and the extent of glaciers.

-One of uses best known to the general public will be on their phones and computers through Google, which incorporates Landsat data into its Earth and Maps applications.Continue reading the main story
+One of the uses best known to the general public will be on their phones and computers through Google, which incorporates Landsat data into its Earth and Maps applications.Continue reading the main story

 Landsat-8 will operate alongside Landsat-7, which has sufficient fuel to keep working until about 2016.